department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2023-11-Shadowing-Research/research-findings.md

 **Disability and Assistive Technology**

 None of the participants in this study used disability and assistive technology.
+* Beginner AT User: 0
+* Experience AT User: 0
+* Desktop Screen Reader: 0
+* Mobile Screen Reader: 0
+* Magnification/ Zoom: 0
+* Speech Input Tech: 0
+* Hearing Aids: 0
+* Sighted Keyboard: 0
+* Captions: 0
+* Switch Device: 0
+* Braille Reader: 0

 **Underserved groups we haven’t talked to**